NewDawn0/loader.nvim/README.md

 ## 🎨 Customization

 `loader.nvim` allows you to customize the UI highlights.
-Use the `setup` function to override the default highlight groups:
+Use the `setup` function to setup the plugin as well as override the default highlight groups:

 ```lua
 loader.setup({